Chris911/Ask-Stack-Atom/README.md

 * Access to the number of votes, tags, accepted answer and more

 ## Usage
-Toggle the Ask Stack Overlow form using `CTRL + ALT + A` or by typing `Ask Stack` in the command bar.
+Toggle the Ask Stack Overflow form using `CTRL + ALT + A` or by typing `Ask Stack` in the command bar.

 ## Installation